PaddlePaddle/models/fluid/machine_reading_comprehesion/README.md

 # Abstract
 Dureader is an end-to-end neural network model for machine reading comprehesion style question answering, which aims to anser questions from given passages.
-We first match the question and passage with a bidireactional attention flow networks to obtrain the question-aware passages represenation.
-Then we employ the pointer networks to locate the positions of answers from passages.
+We first match the question and passage with a bidireactional attention flow network to obtrain the question-aware passages represenation.
+Then we employ a pointer network to locate the positions of answers from passages.
 Our experimental evalutions show that DuReader model achieves the state-of-the-art results in DuReader Dadaset.
 # Dataset
 DuReader Dataset is a new large-scale real-world and human sourced MRC dataset in Chinese.
 DuReader focuses on real-world open-domain question answering.
 The advantages of DuReader over existing datasets are concluded as follows:
  - Real question